tmtsoftware/csw-prototype/util/README.md

 The key/value store and event service make use of these classes, which need to be serialized and deserialized for external storage (in Redis or Hornetq, for example).
-The [[csw.util.cfg.ConfigSerializer.ConfigSerializer]] class provides support for this (based on java serialization).
+The (ConfigSerializer)[src/main/scala/csw/util/config/ConfigSerializer.scala] class provides support for this.

 Scala and Java APIs
 -------------------

 All the config and event classes are immutable.
-In Scala, the `set` methods return a new instance of the object with a new item added and the `get` methods return an Option, in case the Key is not found.
+The `set` methods return a new instance of the object with a new item added and the `get` methods return an Option, in case the Key is not found.
 There are also `value` methods that return a value directly, throwing an exception if the key or value is not found.

-For the Java API, replace `get`, `set` and `value` with `jget`, `jset` and `jvalue`.
-These versions accept and return Java types.

-Note that internally, the Key and Item classes take two type parameters: S and J: The Scala and Java types.
-This makes it easier to provide generic support for both languages.

 Key Types
 ---------